brightprogrammer/starter-hugo-academic/content/post/solving-x3ero0s-crackme-the-hard-way/index.md

 ➜  Pyaz
 ```

 Taking a look at this dump, it is clearly visible that `pyaz.xvm` is not a bluff and the program is actually reading values from file and might be interpreting in some way.
-Note that `strace` only traces systemcalls and not user defined functions.
+Note that `strace` only traces system calls and not user defined functions.

 We can see file reads in these lines :